MukulSoul/grunt-svn-custom-tag/README.md

 ## Overview

 This plugin requires some user input to determine the right version number to use.
 However, this can also be circumvented by supplying arguments from the command-line (see below).
+Support for copying files from either the working copy or SVN (default) is supported.

 ### Version Numbering